PLCwithoutP/GakwayaCpp/README.md

 ## ✅ Progress

-As of now, I've completed up to **Section 32: Diving Deep Into Constructors and Initialization**.
+As of now, I've completed up to **Section 33: Friends**.
 Below is a brief overview of the sections covered:

 ### Section 1: Welcome